material-admin/doc-material-components/dev-article-template.md

 * Outlined button
 * Contained button
 * Toggle button
-  * Toggle bar // not actually described in guidance -- need to work backwards to design to update design guidance
+  * Toggle bar <!-- not actually described in guidance -- need to work backwards to design to update design guidance -->
-  * Toggle icon // not actually described in guidance -- need to work backwards to design to update design guidance
+  * Toggle icon <!-- not actually described in guidance -- need to work backwards to design to update design guidance-->

 Whereas [chips](https://material.io/components/chips/) is divided into: